Pager07/chainchat-site/index.md

 ## [Click here](https://zoom-meets-production.up.railway.app/) to start using ChainChat right now!

-_Please note that ChainChat is work best in Desktop_
+_Please note that ChainChat works best in Desktop_

 I'm a big user of Google Docs for writing.
 One day, I became curious about how its collaboration feature actually works.
 This sparked an idea: why not try to create something similar myself?